binaryage/chromex/readme.md

 This is an optional step, but convenient. `make-chrome-event-channel` returns a channel which is aware of Chrome event subscriptions and is able to unsubscribe them when the channel is about to be closed (for whatever reason).
 This way we don't have to do any book keeping for future cleanup.

-Events delivered into the channel are in the form `[event-id event-args]` where event-args is a vector of parameters which were passed into event's callback function (after marshalling).
+Events delivered into the channel are in a form `[event-id event-args]` where event-args is a vector of parameters which were passed into event's callback function (after marshalling).
 So you can read Chrome documentation to figure out what to expect there.
 For example our `::chromex.runtime/on-connect` event-id is documented under [runtime/on-connect event](https://developer.chrome.com/extensions/runtime#event-onConnect) and claims that callback has a single parameter `port` of type `runtime.Port`.
 Se we get `IChromePort` wrapper, because marshalling converted native `runtime.Port` into ClojureScript-friendly `IChromePort` on the way out.